RodSoriano/pre-card/README.md

 ```
 git clone git@github.com:RodSoriano/validation-test.git
 ```
-Once clone go into the backend-api directory.
+Once done, go into the backend-api directory.
 ```
 cd validation-test/backend-api
 ```
-In here we will need to install the Laravel project using composer.
+Here, we will need to install the Laravel project using composer.
 ```
 composer install
 ```

-Now we have installed the backend-api, we will continue to install the front-end side.
+Now we have installed the backend-api, we will continue with the front-end side.

-From where we are we go into the root directoy doing.
+From where we are, we go into the root directory doing.
 ```
 cd ..
 ```